David Herold

 David Edgar Herold (June 16, 1842 – July 7, 1865) was an American pharmacist's assistant and accomplice of John Wilkes Booth in the assassination of Abraham Lincoln on April 14, 1865.
-After the shooting, Herold accompanied Booth to the home of Dr. Samuel Mudd, who set Booth's injured leg.
+After the shooting, Herold accompanied Booth to the home of Samuel Mudd, who set Booth's injured leg.
 The two men then continued their escape through Maryland and into Virginia, and Herold remained with Booth until the authorities cornered them in a barn.
-Herold surrendered, but Booth was shot and died two hours later.
+Herold surrendered, but Booth was shot to death by Sergeant Boston Corbett.
 Herold was tried by a military tribunal, sentenced to death for conspiracy, and hanged with three other conspirators at the Washington Arsenal, now known as Fort Lesley J. McNair.

 Biography

 Early life

-David E. Herold was born in Maryland, the sixth of 9 children of Adam George Herold (1803–1864) and Mary Ann Porter (1810–1883).
-Adam and Mary were married on November 9, 1828, in Washington, DC.
+David E. Herold was born in Maryland, the sixth of eleven children of Adam George Herold and Mary Ann Porter.
+Adam and Mary were married on November 9, 1828, in Washington, D.C.
 David was their only son to survive to adulthood.
 His father Adam was the Chief Clerk of the Naval Storehouse at the Washington Navy Yard for over 20 years.
 Herold's family was well-off financially and lived in a large brick house at 636 Eighth Street SE in Washington, D.C., near the Washington Navy Yard.
 David attended Gonzaga College High School, Georgetown College, Charlotte Hall Military Academy (at Charlotte Hall, St. Mary's County, Maryland), and the Rittenhouse Academy.
 In 1860 Herold received a certificate in pharmacy from Georgetown College.
 He then worked as a pharmacist's assistant and as a clerk for a doctor and was an avid hunter.
 He became acquainted with John Surratt while attending Charlotte Hall Military Academy classes in the late 1850s.
 A few years later, in December 1864, Surratt introduced him to John Wilkes Booth.